merenlab/merenlab.org/data/micr-obs-future/index.md

 The output file is available [here](files/weighted_results_with_length.txt.zip) (zipped).

-#### Get overview stats of how many samples per project would stay with different detection and coverage cut-offs
+#### Getting overview stats of how many samples per project would stay with different detection and coverage cut-offs

 How many samples per project would make it if we only took the samples for which at least one reference genome has at least 10x coverage and at least 0.5 detection (both need to be true for a sample to pass)?